Cloud-Architekt/cloud-architekt.github.io/_posts/2020-09-19-auditing-of-msi-and-service-principals.md

 **Logs:**

-The following query shows filtered Service principal sign-ins by the Resource Identity of "Windows Azure Service Management API" and the ServicePrincipalID
+The following query shows filtered service principal sign-ins by the Resource Identity of "Windows Azure Service Management API" and the ServicePrincipalID
 (ServicePrincipalName would have been also possible):

 ```jsx